My first set of Christmas Scavenger Hunt Riddles was so popular I’ve had requests to create another set of gift hunt clues.

-Feel free to rearrange, omit, and tweak some of my Christmas gift scavenger hunt riddles depending on the age of the participants.
-A Christmas scavenger hunt makes for a memorable Christmas morning and must just turn into a Christmas tradition for your family!
+Feel free to rearrange, omit, and tweak some of my Christmas gift hunt clues depending on the age of the participants.
+A Christmas scavenger hunt makes for a memorable Christmas morning and might just turn into a Christmas tradition for your family!

 - Clue #1 Wrap this first clue and give to the recipient